Colonoware: Slave and free entrepreneurs

 Slave entrepreneurs were working men and women in the slave community who participated in the trading of goods and services.
 They were required to give the majority of their earnings to their owners.
 Manufacturing restrictions regarding ceramics were lifted during the Federal period giving potters the freedom to produce work that expanded past simple colonoware.
 David Drake, better recognized as "Dave the Potter," was an enslaved ceramist from Edgefield, South Carolina.
 He is believed to be the only potter to have signed his work.
 Not much is known about Dave other than what is documented in historical records.
 It is assumed that he began his apprenticeship in a local shop and was taught by European American potters.
 He is one of the 76 known slaves to have lived and worked in Edgefield, and it is believed that he was taught to read and write before 1837 when a law was passed in South Carolina that prohibited slaves to be taught such things.
 Specific pieces of colonoware that Dave typically created consisted of "large storage jars with horizontal slab handles, used for large scale plantation food preservation."
 Only one other slave entrepreneur was recognized in this region for creating such large scale pieces like Daves.
 His name was Thomas Chandler.

 Thomas Commeraw was another potter like Dave during this time.
-Unlike Dave, Commeraw was a free black entrepreneur.
-He was responsible for creating salt-glazed stoneware rather than hand carved ceramics.
+Unlike Dave, Commeraw was a free black entrepreneur in New York.
+He was responsible for creating salt-glazed stoneware rather than hand forged ceramics.
 Due to his status as a free man, Commeraw's business thrived and he was able to open his own factory.
 His clients often consisted of wealthier individuals in the area, some of which included "oyster harvesters, church leaders, and abolitionists" all of which were interracial.
 He supplied them with a variety of vessels in many different shapes and sizes which were used for storing and preserving food and liquor.
 His work can be recognized through its often egg-shaped forms and beige color palette.
 Like Dave, he left his mark on his works with a stamp that read "Commeraw Stoneware."